Bachelor of Science in Nursing (BSN)

 8. Ultilize healthcare informatics and other technologies to promote delivery of equitable, safe, quality, and cost-effective person- and population-centered care (GS - critical thinking, communication, quantitative literacy, teamwork).

-Revised July 2023 (Effective Summer 2024)
+Revised July 2023 (effective Summer 2024)

 Program planning is based on information available at the time of preparation.
 It is the student’s responsibility to meet with their LCC advisor.
 Consult the LCC catalog for LCC graduation requirements.